 In that first year, (my curating) involved Amnesty International; it involved one of the first all-women shows curated in town.
 This was an awakening.
 The Tiananmen Square show was huge (1989).
 We had a two-story replica, going down Main Street in a parade, similar to how we do parades now.
 We protested at the Nelson (over the NEA decency clause in 1992 as part of the era’s Culture Wars).
 We would bring out some very large crowds, especially for that era.
 It became so aggressive that I needed to learn a new philosophy.
 Positive, in a way that I could maintain my own artistic vision.
 I like my drama on the pillow and on the canvas.
 Being kicked out of parties, countries, cities, I really wanted to make the best decisions and continue my advocacy and it’s a cultural advocacy.
 Then it behooves me because I feel like I belong.

-You consciously made these decisions because now you had the place do it?
+You consciously made these decisions because now you had the place to do it?

 Yes.
 The thing about it is, I wanted to learn a cooperative complicity rather than an exclusive complicity.
-I’m culturally Epicurus.
-Epicurus, who had learned from Plato and Socrates, who was the later Roman God, Epicurean; it is poetry, it is wine, it is ceramics, it is this conversation…it’s not just the fine arts, it’s the music.
+I’m culturally Epicurean (based on the teachings of the Greek philosopher, Epicurus): it is poetry, it is wine, it is ceramics, it is this conversation…it’s not just the fine arts, it’s the music.
 I do interesting things, my friends do interesting things.
 The only thing that changes is there are a lot of framing devices now.
 You can still go out and see great shows and have interesting conversations, and now there’s this elaborate framing device on the street, t-shirts and bands.
 From an inside perspective it looks one way.
 From an outside perspective it looks another.

 What was your most memorable show at Left Bank?

 The “Erotica” show where you had to pay to leave – this was 1988 or 1989.
-It consisted of varying interpretations of LGBTQ intellectual, bifocal extravaganza – Nancy McGalliard, who presented installation and live art, Davin Watne, and (Archie) Scott Gobber.
+It consisted of varying interpretations of LGBTQ intellectual, bifocal extravaganza – Nancy McGalliard, presented installation and live art, Davin Watne, and (Archie) Scott Gobber also participated.

 They could walk in and there was a recording on a loop that talked about this experience…it was 17 artists.
 Wes Grimm, third generation, famous tattooist, was tattooing that night.
 Nancy McGalliard had these multiple bleeding portals out of a wall.
 And they dosed the crowds that night.